 - Use 3rd party platforms such as social media groups, and ads, to drive your target audience into action, which in turn, helps you build a mailing list.
 Then send out blasts to hundreds of people.

-- Conduct research using tools such as Ahrefs, Buzzsumo, and more, to discover what people are searching for on social media and Google, and create content that satisfies that demand
+- Conduct research using tools such as Ahrefs, Buzzsumo, and more, to discover what people are searching for on social media and Google, and create high-quality content that satisfies that demand

 - Find complementary companies, and reach out to them to try and form a partnership to reach their larger audience.

 But, before you start, it’s important to note that while utilizing others networks is useful, it isn’t the only tactic you should focus on.
-Hand-in-hand with this, you should also work on building your own network using guerilla marketing tactics.
+Hand-in-hand with this, you should also work on building your own network using guerilla marketing techniques.

-Platforms such as Reddit, Quora, and even LI for outreach will provide you with an opportunity to conduct extensive research, utilize personas, and build a name for yourself.
+Platforms such as Reddit, Quora, and even LinkedIn for outreach will provide you with an opportunity to conduct extensive research, utilize personas, and build a name for yourself.
 So, don’t skip out on this when trying to extend your growth and reach.

 Create E-A-T For Your Brand